ngductoann/Learn-Golang/Comprehensive_Golang/09_Function_in_the_go_programming_langauge/Document.md

 Wrapper functions are commonly used for various purpose, such as:

-1. **Logging:** A wrapper function can add logging statemens before and after invoking the wrapped function.
+1. **Logging:** A wrapper function can add logging statements before and after invoking the wrapped function.
 This helps in capturing information about the function calls, input parameters, return values, and any errors that may occur.
 2. **Timing and profiling:** Wrappers can be used to measure the execution time of functions, enabling performance analysis and profiling.
 By recording the start and end times, you can calculate the elapsed time and gater statistics.
 3. **Authentication and authorization:** Wrappers can handle authentication and authorization checks before executing the wrapped function.
 They can validate user credentials, verify permissions, and ensure that the caller has the necessary rights to access the wrapped functionality.
 4. Error handling: Wrappers can intercept errors returned by the wrapped function and transform them into a different error type or add more contextual information.
 They can also recover from panics and gracefully handle exceptional situations.